techidaily/site-screen-mirror/source/_posts/how-to-cast-realme-12plus-5g-screen-to-pc-using-wifi-drfone-by-drfone-android.md

 ![enable the smart view feature](https://images.wondershare.com/drfone/article/2022/12/how-to-share-screen-on-samsung-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tPgf_wSdhS8?si=BHoH1ryaxmwk-8FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Step 3:** You can select your desired content through options like My Photos, My Videos, or My Music.
 When the desired content is selected, you can enjoy it on a bigger screen.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How to Share Screen From Samsung Phones to Other Smart TVs?